This post may contain affiliate links. Please read our disclosure policy.

 - Mayonnaise: Use your favorite brand or homemade mayonnaise.

-- Sriracha Sauce: or your preferred hot sauce
+- Sriracha Sauce: Adjust to taste, or use your preferred hot sauce.

 To Peel Raw Shrimp: first gently twist off the head (if still attached) then wedge your thumb inside the shell, just above the legs.
 Grasp the shell between your thumb and forefinger; lift and turn to detach the shell down to the tail segment.
 For shrimp with the tail intact, hold the peeled shrimp near the tail and gently pull to release the shrimp completely.
 (Skip this step for recipes where you want to leave the tail intact.)